luiscoco/eShop_Aspire-Tutorial-Step2_CatalogAPI-Configuring_OpenApi/README.md

 ![image](https://github.com/user-attachments/assets/f8b43b78-bec6-4da4-9762-9dd63bb5d1db)

-## 7. Modify the CatalogApi.cs file to introduce the API version
+## 7. Modify the "CatalogApi.cs" file in the "Catalog.API" project to introduce the API version

 We replace this code: